 Key Takeaways

-- Only the lead trustee on TRS can manage a registered trust.
+- Only the lead trustee recorded on TRS can claim and manage a registered trust online.

-- Keep your URN or UTR ready before you make contact.
+- Keep your URN or UTR ready before making any contact with HMRC.

-- Phone calls suit urgent problems; many tasks are possible online.
+- Phone calls suit urgent or access-related problems; most routine tasks can be completed online.

-- Prepare documents and ID to pass security checks smoothly.
+- Prepare the lead trustee’s identity documents and reference numbers to pass security checks smoothly.

 What the HMRC Trust Helpline helps with

-We break incoming queries into three clear areas so you know what to expect.
-Callers commonly need step‑by‑step help with the trust registration service, support when they cannot access online services, or answers about how registration links to tax and returns.
+Incoming queries generally fall into three clear areas, and knowing which category yours fits helps you get the right answer quickly.
+Callers typically need step-by-step help with the Trust Registration Service, support when they cannot access online services, or clarification about how registration links to trust tax obligations and returns.

 Trust Registration Service support and general guidance